Włatcy móch

-Włatcy móch ([ˈvwatsˑɨ mux]) (English: The Lordz o' Flys) is a Polish adult animated series, which had been on the Polish TV channel TV4 between November 2006 and December 2011.
-The title is a misspelled version of "Władcy much" meaning "The Lords of Flies" and derives from William Golding's novel Lord of the Flies.
-The plot of the story revolves around four 8-year-old boys in the second grade of elementary school: Anusiak, Konieczko, Maślana and Czesio.
-The show has a total of 127 regular and 2 special episodes.
-There is also a feature movie.
+Włatcy móch ([ˈvwatsˑɨ mux]) (English: The Lordz o' Flys) is a Polish adult animated series, which aired on the Polish TV channel TV4 between November 2006 and December 2011.
+The title is a misspelling of "Władcy much" ("The Lords of Flies") and derives from William Golding's novel Lord of the Flies.
+The story revolves around four 8-year-old boys in Grade IIB of the Batalion Zośka Elementary School in Wrocław: Anusiak, Konieczko, Maślana and Czesio.
+The show has a total of 127 regular and 2 special episodes, and a feature film also exists.
 The comedy won the 2008 Świry Award in category "TV Series".

-It is often compared with South Park (it has even been nicknamed as "Polish South Park").

-Reportedly, an English version aired on Paramount Comedy 1 (Later known as Comedy Central) in the UK in 2007.
+From 2017 to 2019 a sequel series named Włatcy móch: One (Lordz o' Flys: Them) was produced, but the premiere of the show took place on September 8, 2024.